-Celebrity Cruises Review
+Celebrity Cruises Reviews (Updated 2019)

 The line got its start in 1989 as a project of the Chandris family, who’d operated cargo and passenger ships in Greece and beyond since 1915.
-Celebrity made such a splash, so quickly, that it was bought by Royal Caribbean Cruise Line just nine years later.
+Celebrity made such a splash, so quickly, that it was bought by Royal Caribbean International just nine years later.
 It has operated as a sister line to Royal Caribbean ever since, while the trademark “X” in the line’s logo is a reminder of it’s origins: It’s really the Greek letter chi, for Chandris.

 Activities On Celebrity Cruises